Institute of Certified Accountants of Montenegro

 Additionally, ICAM, as part of the Consortium that includes the University of Podgorica Faculty of Economics of Montenegro and the Serbian Association of Accountants and Auditors, has translated the 2013 version of IPSAS and has shared it with the Ministry of Finance and the State Audit Institution.

 Beginning in 2016, ICAM reports to be conducting ongoing training for public sector accountants in cooperation with the Government of Montenegro, the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Center of Excellence in Finance.
 This is part of a three-phased training system with phase one focusing on national laws related to taxation and budget, phase two on financial reporting in accordance with IPSAS, and phase three on management accounting in accordance with IPSAS.
 ICAM indicates its staff will be trainers during phases two and three, which were expected to commence in 2017.

 Lastly, ICAM reports in its SMO Action Plan that since it has a signed agreement with CIPFA in place, it is considering the possibility of offering CIPFA certificates for its members.

 ICAM is encouraged to continue promoting the adoption of accrual IPSAS in Montenegro and to participate in the international standard-setting process by providing comments on IPSASB Exposure Drafts.

-ICAM, SAAA, and AAARS also translated the 2013 version of IFRS for SMEs, which was made available to their members.
+In the meantime, ICAM reports that it informs its members of any amendments to the standards as they arise.
+ICAM also translated the 2013 version of IFRS for SMEs, which was made available to its members.